-This is one of a series of planned changes to improve connections and make it safer and easier for people to get places in the central city by bike.
+This was one of a series of planned changes to improve connections and make it safer and easier for people to get places in the central city by bike.

 Incremental changes like these – combined with the more substantial changes likely through the Let’s Get Wellington Moving project – will together help create a better cycling network.